influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowTemplateLintRequest.md

 ## obj template

-WorkflowTemplate is the definition of a workflow template resource
+"WorkflowTemplate is the definition of a workflow template resource"

 ### fn template.withApiVersion